walchko/github-blog/source/blog/Electrical-Engineering/power-connectors/Power-Connectors.md

 wires to and due to the better design, the metal connectors don't slip out of the plastic holder like the Deans connector.

+There is also an XT30 (30A) which is smaller and an XT90 (90A) which is larger.

 ## B8 - EC3 Connectors

 Used for high current draw battery connections